SpiliosD/cuav_field_tests/README.md

 python main.py --help
 ```

+**Heatmap Output:**
+When generating heatmaps, the system:
+- Prints dataset information for each heatmap (number of points, first 10 data points)
+- Saves heatmap images to the output directory (PNG, PDF, SVG, etc.)
+- Displays heatmaps interactively in matplotlib windows (close each window to see the next)

 ### Database Storage

 The project includes SQLite-based persistent storage for aggregated data.
 This provides a robust, scalable solution for managing time-series data from CUAV field tests.

+**Automatic Database Creation:**
+The database is automatically created or rebuilt when running `main.py` in either test or heatmaps mode.
+If an existing database is found, it will be replaced with a fresh one containing all filtered matches from the current data sources.
+This ensures that the database always reflects the most current data configuration.

 #### Benefits